 • Apply DEET-based insect repellent to clothing and exposed skin.

 • Carry tweezers.
 If you find a tick, use them to remove it close to the skin with a steady, straight pull.
 Do not twist, burn, or apply petroleum jelly.
-Seek medical advice if the bite site develops a bullseye rash (erythema migrans) — this is a sign of Lyme disease and requires antibiotics.
+Seek medical advice if the bite site develops a bullseye rash (erythema migrans) since this is a sign of Lyme disease and requires antibiotics.

 Drinking Water